 Nov 8: This morning, we’re sleeping in!
 Late morning breakfast with time at a local crafter’s market.
 Traditionally sourced art products and local artisans sell their beautiful creations at a market near our hotel.
 Take time to meet the artists whose art you are purchasing!

-Afternoon setup and preparation for our conference tomorrow.
+Some of our team will be launching the two-day business conference: Ndume!
+“Kathatica Business Conference.”
+Afternoon setup and preparation for our conference Friday.
 Making sure everything is ready and all of our plans are in order.
 Pizza dinner at a local restaurant with Italian gelato – Tasty!
 After dinner, we will walk to a nearby restaurant where prostitution is happening.
 It’s important to understand that in Livingstone, girls as young as ten are involved in the sex trade.
 And to understand how deep the struggle these woman face really is.

-Nov 9: We are expecting 400-450 participants at our one-day conference, “Be Brave” – and local women will be hosting at the venue with us.
+Nov 10: After working all week to prepare for our one-day celebration, we are expecting 400-450 participants at our one-day conference, “Ndume!
+“Be Brave” – and local women will be hosting at the venue with us.
 Also, we will need all hands on deck.
 Our entire local staff and team members will be on-site to make sure the conference goes off without a hitch.

 Lunch is served followed by an afternoon of inspiration and education for the participants.
 Finally, the conference ends and we retreat back to our hotel for debriefing and a lively evening back at Cafe Zambezi – and our favorite tasty dishes.

 Nov 11: After breakfast, we head to the airport for our flights to Johannesburg, South Africa and our onward connections through Europe back to the United States.
 Tears and emotional farewells as we leave this beautiful place.

 Nov 12: Connecting flights in Europe with arrivals back to our international gateway city in the United States.
 After going through customs, make your way to your connecting domestic flight for home.